 How to Fill Out a Paper Daily Truck Drivers Log

-Below is what is required to appear ni your log:
+Below is what is required to appear in your log:

-- The Main Office Address, typically the corporate address of the motor carrier.
+- The main office address typically is the corporate address of the motor carrier.

-- Home Terminal, the address the dispatcher issues from.
+- The home terminal is the address the dispatcher issues from.

-- Breakdowns and Accidents must be documented at the appropriate time along with the city and state the breakdown or accident took place in.
-The word breakdown or accident must actually be written on the log, should one occur.
+- Breakdowns and accidents must be documented at the appropriate time along with the city and state where the breakdown or accident took place.
+The words "breakdown" or "accident" must actually be written in the log should one occur.

-- Your log MUST be legible, including your signature.
+- Your log must be legible and include your signature.

-- City names MUST be spelled out completely.
-No abbreviations (i.e. Indy, IN is not acceptable, it must read Indianapolis, IN).
+- City names must be spelled out completely.
+No abbreviations are allowed.
+For example, Indy is not acceptable for Indianapolis.

 - If you drive multiple pieces of equipment in one day, every piece of equipment must be listed on the paper log.

-- You MUST initial all changes made to your paper log.
+- Initial all changes made to your paper log.